openedx/edx-documentation/en_us/shared/students/SFD_mobile.rst

 .. only:: Partners

-  The edX mobile app is a companion to the `edx.org`_ website.
+  The edX app is a companion to the `edx.org`_ website.

 You can use the app to do the following things.